Base4Security/T3SF/docs/T3SF.Gui.rst

 	GET parameters	 ``None``
 	===============  =======================

-	The route `/stop` is used to stop the exercise in progress.
+	The route `/abort` is used to kill the script in case of an emergency.
 When this route is accessed, it kills the bot by sending an "INFO" message with a timestamp using the :py:meth:`MessageAnnouncer` class.
-Then, it waits for 1 second and kills the process with the SIGTERM signal.
+Then, it waits for 0.5 seconds and kills the process with the SIGTERM signal.
 Finally, it returns a response to confirm that the process has stopped.

 Environment creation trigger ``(/create)``
 -------------------------------------------------